mcpjungle/MCPJungle/README.md

 This is okay when you're just testing things out locally.

+If you do not provide PostgreSQL configuration or a custom SQLite path, mcpjungle uses `./mcpjungle.db`.

-You can set a custom file path for the SQLite DB file:
+You can optionally set a custom file path for the SQLite DB file:

 ```bash
 mcpjungle start --sqlite-db-path ./.mcpjungle.db